1 Who we process personal data from

 3.2 Google cloud

 Personal data we collect about you will be stored in Google Cloud.
 This means that Google has insight in the stored personal information, as Google is responsible for the security of the storage.
+In order to minimize the security risks associated with using Google as a data processor, we make sure your personal data is saved exclusively on servers within the EEA, and we avoid saving sensitive personal data on their servers in case of a security breach.
+We find there to be an overall low risk of harm, both in likelihood and potential severity.

 3.3 Sharing of data with academic institutions